Hero (2016 TV series): Plot

 The story revolves around the lives of Zhou Fada, Ye Xiaoying and Zhang Weixiong, who are the three ordinary characters who grew up in Dakota Crescent.
-A series of interesting, exciting and personal stories will unfold…
+A series of interesting, exciting and personal stories will unfold...

 Zhou Fada, also known as Big Brother, is a man with a strong sense of justice, loyalty and compassion.
 He always likes to help his neighbours handle problems in need.
 But because of his overzealous and reckless character, his good intentions often turn out to cause more trouble than help.

 Ye Xiaoying is Fada's uncle, who always dreams of achieving phenomenal success in life, but he never did live up to his dreams as he is essentially just a slacker.
 He is very good at keeping out of trouble, by tactically avoiding tricky situations.
 His motto in life is: A man's greatest power is not his fists, but his tongue.
 He believes that being good with words can help one sail through career and relationships smoothly, but the fact is, his career and love affairs are almost always on the rocks.

 Zhang Weixiong is a manly name, but the owner of the name is actually a cute girl.
 When her mother was pregnant with her, the ultrasound scan showed that it was a baby boy, so her father went to the fortune teller and got her this dashing manly name.
 Who would have expected that it was a baby girl!
 But they went along with the name “Wei Xiong” after all.

 Weixiong is just like her name; she has great ambitions and a gusty character, and people in the neighborhood see her as the future elite.
 Unfortunately, that is just her pretense.
 She is actually very timid and cowardly, but she believes that in order to survive in this dog-eat-dog world, you will have to “never say die”.
 So even though she is crumbling from fear inside, she would always put up a strong front, and her strong-headedness always gets her into trouble.
 If not for the help of Big Brother Fada, with this personality, she might have much consequences to suffer.

-These three characters, together known as “The Great Hero”, are the three musketeers of the neighbourhood, and from them, we will get to know many other members of Dakota Crescent, and also their inspiring, interesting and heart-warming stories.
+These three characters, together known as “The Great Hero”, are a threesome in the neighbourhood and from them we will get to know many other members of Dakota Crescent and their stories.